SMBC-NZP/dc_cats/README.md

 - site_covs.csv: Land cover and US Census data associated with study sites
 - transect_detections.csv: Count data from transect sampling
 - transect_weather.csv: Weather data associated with transect sampling (<i>Note: All weather data were obtained from Weather Underground using the nearest weather station to a given site</i>)

+### ~/output
+- models: abundance models
+- figures: Figures 1 - 5 from the manuscript

 ### ~/scripts
 - setup.R: Functions used across analyses